 Location: Chappaquiddick Island

 East Beach is located on Chappaquiddick Island.
 Chappaquiddick is an Island just off of Edgartown, only accessible via a short ferry ride.
 There used to be a land connection, however due to storm erosion Chappaquiddick Island has been officially cut off of the main island since 2007.
 With this said, the island is worth the trek out!
 We recommend taking some bikes across on the ferry and exploring the grounds.
 Once you need a break, head over to East Beach.
 East Beach is one of the best beach spots on the island, and perhaps quieter due to the location.
-The beach is open to the public and run by The Trustees of Reservations.
-Overall, between the calm waters and 14 miles of hiking trails, you are sure to have some peace and quiet out here.
+The beach is open to the public for a small fee ($5) and run by The Trustees of Reservations.
+Overall, between the calm waters and miles of hiking trails, you are sure to have some peace and quiet out here.
 You may also get some bird sightings in as well.

 Long Point Beach